borntofrappe/game-development/Games/Whirlybird/README.md

 - style: design falling animation

-- style: redesign the hat to have multiple versions with different colors

 - feature: animate gameover state with player jumping on a solid v. crumbling platform

 ## Design